Most beautiful gardens in Florence to visit

 The most famous Renaissance garden in the world is today an open-air museum, which is part of the Pitti Palace complex.
 Eleanor of Toledo, wife of Cosimo I de’ Medici, commissioned the gardens in 1550.
 Then the park has been filled with ancient statues, green architectures and archaeological finds from Rome and ancient Egypt, and expanded several times.

 The entrance ticket to the Boboli Gardens costs 10 euros and also includes entry to the nearby Bardini Gardens on the same day.
-There are also combined tickets with Pitti Palace and the Uffizi.
+There is also a combined Boboli Gardens and Pitti Palace combined ticket (22 euro).
+And then a 5 days pass that combines the Boboli Gardens with Pitti Palace and the Uffizi (called passe-partout).
+You can learn more about the passe-partout (and much more) in my blogpost with all my tips for visiting the Uffizi Gallery.

 To visit all the Boboli Gardens it takes at least a couple of hours.
 If you don’t have enough time, skip the second axis (that goes on the right from Pitti Palace).
 The first axis (central from Pitti) is more important.